network of satellite constellations in the Earth’s orbit

 How many satellites make up the satellite network or constellation?

 The number depends on the purpose and varies from several to thousands of units.
 The largest satellite constellation is Starlink (2,146 active satellites).
-Examples of the smallest ones are Sentinel-1 and Sentinel-2, both containing two units.
+Examples of the smallest ones are Sentinel missions: Sentinel-2 data is transmited from two units.

 GEO vs. MEO vs. LEO Satellite Constellations